 The suction power is impressive for the size of the thing.
 The compactly designed vacuum is comfortable to hold and use.
 The car adapter is a bonus and great for afternoons on the beaches or camping where you can clean your car right and there before it gets any messier.
-It’s easy to carry along anywhere, and for the entire run time, the suction power is fade free which is a win-win in all these battery operated handheld vacuums.
+It’s easy to carry along anywhere, and for the entire run time, the suction power is fade-free which is a win-win in all these battery-operated handheld vacuums.
 Apart from cars, it also very handy in cleaning small spaces.
 The run time of 30 minutes to our disappointment is average, and it does it take a whole 3 and a half hours to charge.

 We all love customizations

 The attachments are easy to use and simple.
-Doesn’t need a lot of figuring out to do and that’s what we like about it the most – hassle-free assembly.
+It doesn’t need a lot of figuring out to do and that’s what we like about it the most – hassle-free assembly.
 It cleans up sand, pet hair and food crumbs with absolute ease.
 The shape of the nozzle allows easy maneuvering, letting you reach every curve and crook.
 The two cleaning modes of MAX and powerful suction are quite convenient as well but affect the run time.
 It’s a relatively costly machine, but for people looking for a longtime investment, this might be it.

 Black & Decker BDH2000L